 Mrs Mõis was born in 1957.
 Mrs Mõis holds degrees in econometrics and organisation of service and economic engineering from the Tallinn Technical University awarded to her in 1980.
 From 1991 to 1999 she worked as the Chief Accountant and a member of the Management Board of the predecessor of AS Swedbank (operating under the business name AS Hansapank).
-Since 1999, she has been a member of the Management Board and the Managing Director of AS Genteel, her wholly-owned investment vehicle.
+Since 1999, she has been a member of the Management Board and the Managing Director of AS Genteel, her wholly-owned investment vehicle, in addition she is a member of the Management Board of Nine Lives OÜ.
 Within the Group, she is also a member of the Supervisory Board of LHV Pank.
 In addition, she is a member of the Supervisory Board of AS Baltika and Rocca al Mare Kooli Aktsiaselts.
 She has also been a member of the Supervisory Board of Green Clay Manufacturing OÜ, Rocca al Mare Kooli SA, SA Tallinna Tehnikaülikooli Arengufond, AS Martinson Trigon, Rocca al Mare Kooli AS, Rocca al Mare Koolimaja AS, HTB Investeeringute OÜ, Nordecon AS and a member of the Management Board of Tallinna Tehnikaülikooli Vilistlaskogu and the Estonian Chamber of Commerce and Industry.